MosesSoftEng/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 Write a script that prints two arguments passed to it, in the following format: “ is ”

 chmod +x 4-concat.js; semistandard ./4-concat.js; ./4-concat.js

+## 5. An Integer
+Write a script that prints My number: <first argument converted in integer> if the first argument can be converted to an integer:

+chmod +x 5-to_integer.js; semistandard ./5-to_integer.js; ./5-to_integer.js